Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 the big 5 will be implemented manually.
 This removes the defaults, making the programmer implement all five.
 If you do not want a certain one, say the copy assignment operator, you can use *Object& operator=(Object && rhs) = delete* to explicitly disallow this.
 ### C-style Arrays and Strings
+C++ includes built-in support for C-style arrays, but they’re pretty low-level and come with a lot of issues.
+When you write int arr1[10];, you're creating an array of 10 integers, but what you're really getting is a constant pointer to a block of memory.
+It's not a real object like a vector.
+You can’t assign arrays with arr1 = otherArray; because you're trying to assign to a pointer that can't change.
+Also, when you pass arr1 into a function, you're only passing the pointer, not the whole array.
+That means the function has no idea how big the array is, so you always have to pass the size separately.
+On top of that, there's no index checking, so if you go out of bounds, it's on you to catch it.
+Another issue is that the size must be known at compile time.
+You can’t write int arr[n]; if n is a variable.
+If you want a dynamic array, you have to manually allocate memory like this: int* arr2 = new int[n];.
+This works, but since you used new, you also have to call delete[] arr2; when you're done.
+If you forget, you leak memory, and the leak can be huge if the array is large.
+C-style strings are just arrays of characters.
+To tell where the string ends, they use a special character called the null terminator ('\0').
+Functions like strlen, strcpy, and strcmp are used to deal with these strings.
+But again, they have no safety built in.
+If you try to copy a string into an array that’s too small, or you forget space for the null terminator, your program might crash or behave unpredictably.
+Modern C++ gives you std::vector and std::string so you don’t have to deal with all this directly.
+These classes wrap around dynamic memory and handle everything for you.
+They're safer, cleaner, and way easier to work with.
+Unless you're dealing with C libraries or extremely performance-sensitive code, you should always use vector and string instead of the C-style versions.
 # 1.6 Templates
 # 1.7 Using Matrices